 DCYF strongly recommends grantees create specific written policies that address how cash payments are handled internally.

 Travel Expenses: Current allowable Transportation expenses include Travel outside of the City in support of the funded program.
-Grantees must receive prior approval from their Program Specialist to ensure the expense is directly related to program activity, reasonable and in compliance with City Administrative Code Chapter 12X which bans travel and conducting business with certain states.
-Requests for travel to a banned state will be reviewed by DCYF Senior Staff on a case-by-case basis.
-Please see the following link for a complete list of banned states: San Francisco Banned State List
+Grantees must receive prior approval from their Program Specialist to ensure the expense is directly related to program activity is reasonable.